Doctoral Research

 Cities, Inequity, and Participatory Data

-Participatory data is human-driven and much of the data reporting can take place within and adjacent to cities.
+Participatory data is human-driven and much of the data reporting takes place within and adjacent to cities.
 With cities being strongly underpinned by social factors and participatory data being human-drive, room for biases opens up which can manifest spatially.
-For this project, I am co-leading a perspective article and data paper with Dr. Elizabeth Carlen discussing spatial biases in this data with respect to urban spaces.
-This work is currently in progress - stay tuned! |
+For this project, I am co-leading a perspective article and case-study paper with Dr. Elizabeth Carlen discussing spatial biases in this data with respect to urban spaces.
+These works are currently in revision - check back soon! |

 Image taken from iNaturalist